 - Girls' pubertal status

-- Maternal body mass index and parental BMI were not different between implausible under-reporters, plausible reporters and implausible over-reporters
+- Maternal BMI and parental BMI were not different between implausible under-reporters, plausible reporters and implausible over-reporters

 - Anthropometrics: BMI at age nine was not different between groups